Leocraft1/SetaAPI/README.md

 # Seta-API
 This api interfaces with SETA's servers and gives back correct information to implement on a site.

-It operates at /stoplist for the list of bus stops and at /arrivals/:id where id is the id of the stop you want.
+It operates at :

+- /stoplist for the list of bus stops.
+- /arrivals/:id where id is the id of the stop you want.
+- /busesinservice for the list of all buses operating.
+- /vehicleinfo/:id where id is the id of the vehicle you want the informations of, it needs to be operating.
+- /routenumberslist for the list of all route numbers (not static, will update when new routes are operating).
+- /busmodels for the list of all bus models.

 # Setup
 To run it you will need Node.js (at least v22.17.1 LTS).